-Goal, Strategy Long-term Priority Intersection of Transportation and Health Care: Increase communication and collaboration between health care 1 facilities and hospitals with private transportation providers.
-Regional Transit Planning: Engage communities and the public to further identify gaps in service, accessibility needs 2 in the existing transit system, and strategies to improve transit in Northeast Minnesota.
-Transit Infrastructure Improvements: Improve safety, 3 accessibility, and weather mitigation at transit stop locations.
-Volunteer Driver Coordination and Recruitment: To have supportive resources to develop and sustain volunteer driver 4 programs.
-Sharing of Vehicles: Continue to seek funding and collaboration for opportunities to purchase and share 5 vehicles for regional providers through the Section 5310 program and other sources.
-Regional Transportation Coordination Council: Continue to convene Regional Transportation Coordination Council and 6 support coordination of transit projects across the Arrowhead Region.
-Improve transportation access for workforce: Engage with employers and workforce support agencies to identify needs 7 and opportunities for transportation access and improvements.
-Emergency Preparedness Facilitation: To facilitate networking with all emergency response units and all 8 transportation providers within the region.
-Transit Rider Training: Increase confidence and knowledge of potential riders of transit and regional transportation 9 options.
+Goal, Strategy Priority Intersection of Transportation and Health Care: Increase communication and collaboration between health care facilities and hospitals with private transportation providers.
+1 Regional Transit Planning: Engage communities and the public to further identify gaps in service, accessibility needs in the existing transit system, and strategies to improve transit in Northeast Minnesota.
+2 Transit Infrastructure Improvements: Improve safety, accessibility, and weather mitigation at transit stop locations.
+3 Volunteer Driver Coordination and Recruitment: To have supportive resources to develop and sustain volunteer driver programs.
+4 Sharing of Vehicles: Continue to seek funding and collaboration for opportunities to purchase and share vehicles for regional providers through the Section 5310 program and other sources.
+5 Regional Transportation Coordination Council: Continue to convene Regional Transportation Coordination Council and support coordination of transit projects across the Arrowhead Region.
+6 Emergency Preparedness Facilitation: To facilitate networking with all emergency response units and all transportation providers within the region.
+7 Transit Rider Training: Increase confidence and knowledge of potential riders of transit and regional transportation options.
+8